uwcse440/web-cse440-wi20/angular-workspace/src/app/assignments/assignment2/assignment2.component.content.md

 The goal is to begin exploring the space of possibilities, not attempting to polish some individual possibility.
 Focus on the quantity of ideas, not the quality of any one idea.
-You may include ideas from existing products.
-No two ideas should be alike.
+You may include ideas from existing products, but no two ideas should be alike.
 When you get stuck, find a context to inspire new ideas.

-Given a space of possible directions, your project needs to begin to gather information on how to generate and consider ideas.
+After this brainstorming, you will have a broad space of possible directions.
+Your project will soon need to gather information on how to generate and consider ideas in these directions.
 Following up on the above, additionally brainstorm:

-- People: types of people you might work with to learn more.
+- People: types of people you might work with to learn more about problems and opportunities.
-- Focus: on what parts of the problem you might focus your learning.
+- Focus: what parts of the problems and opportunities you might focus on learning more about.

-#### Submission

-At the end of section, capture and submit an image of your brainstorm.

-Submit via Canvas here:

-<app-assignment-submission-link linkSubmission="{{ page.link_project_2a }}"></app-assignment-submission-link>

-You will be able to take your paper with you, and you should continue brainstorming throughout your project.

-#### Contribution Statement

-This submission does not require a team contribution statement.
+- Method: how you might engage those people to learn more about problems and opportunities.

-#### Grading
+#### Submission and Grading

-This milestone will be graded on a scale of __3 points__ based on participation in generating ideas during the brainstorming exercise.
+There is no submission for this milestone.
+It will be completed in section and graded as part of participation.

 ### 2b: Design Research Plan

 <app-assignment-due-text dueText="{{ page.due_project_2b }}"></app-assignment-due-text>

-The goal of this milestone is to develop an initial plan for your design research.
+The goal of this milestone is to develop an initial plan for your design research, encouraging you to work through details of how you would conduct that research and improving those details through critique and peer feedback.

+As part of Assignment 2, you are required to conduct design research (e.g., contextual inquiry, interviews, observations) to learn from at least __three__ people who might use your design.

 In one paragraph, describe the people who might use your design and other stakeholders to consider in your design.
 Among potential stakeholders, describe the __participants__ you plan to pursue, including such details as their background and the environment where you will examine their current practices.
 Give enough information to convince us that you can actually find and engage with your target participants in the next week.

 - For example, your target participants should not be "doctors" but instead a specific group of doctors (e.g., Family Practitioners in the UW Roosevelt Clinic).